CQCL/Qermit/manual/manual_mitres.rst

 that any Circuit objects will only be compiled to fit basic device constraints i.e. the gate set and fixed physical qubit connectivity.

-Let's compare performance, between a noiseless simulator, the Casablanca device without any mitigation and the Casablanca device with universal frame-randomisation.
+Let's compare performance, between a noiseless simulator, the Lagos device without any mitigation and the Lagos device with universal frame-randomisation.

 ::